Skin problems

 Nasal depigmentation in dogs

-As in case of vitiligo, the dogs will usually be born with a black nose and no other obvious symptoms.
+As in the case of vitiligo, the dogs will usually be born with a black nose and no other obvious symptoms.
 There is unlikely to be any appreciable difference to dogs without this disorder.
-With the passing of time, the black pigment will lessen until it is a pinkish brown hue.
-In some cases, the pigmentation will leave completely until total depigmentation occurs and the entire skin area turns a whitish pink color.
-In some cases, the pigmentation returns or even returns and spontaneous darkens again.
+With the passing of time, the black pigment will lessen until it is a pinkish-brown hue.
+In some cases, the pigmentation will leave completely until total depigmentation occurs and the entire skin area turns a whitish-pink color.
+In some cases, the pigmentation returns or even returns and spontaneously darkens again.
 Only the nose will be affected, not other parts of the body as with vitiligo[6].

 Another, somewhat more common, condition can be found in breeds such as the Siberian Husky, the Golden Retriever or the Labrador Retriever.
 This is where we see a lack of general nasal pigmentation.
 This phenomenon is known as ‘snow nose’ and usually occurs seasonally.
-Specifically it is associated with the cold winter months, as indicated by its name.
+Specifically, it is associated with the cold winter months, as indicated by its name.
 However, it can happen at other times of the year.
 During the snow nose period, the nose loses color and intensity.
 After some time, usually when the climate becomes warmer, the color returns.
 In this case, we can see it as a seasonal abnormality which differentiates it from vitiligo.
+Additionally, some studies suggest that nutritional factors might play a role in the occurrence of nasal depigmentation, although more research is needed to confirm this.

 Vitiligo in Dogs - Symptoms, Causes and Treatment - Nasal depigmentation in dogs